 This is oil coating!
 And, looking to the color and texture, it look’s that wet oil has been sucked in the inlet system – for that, we can say “thanks” to crankcase ventilation system, not EGR.

 Of course, when the cleaning of the engine is performed (when, usually, also the inlet manifold is taken off and opened, very often – the engine “head” and pistons are also cleaned), also the real defects are unintentionally repaired.

 For example – preventive replacement of the crankcase ventilation system or cleaning the VANOS valves.
 If after these procedures the error messages and old adaptations are deleted – no wonder, that the performance of the engine becomes more normal.
 But not the carbon residues are the cause of uneven running – it’s crankcase ventilation, VANOS valves or some other defect.

 I don’t deny, that, if significant residues are detected, the cleaning of the inlet manifold and pistons has to be performed.
-But we have to understand, what kind of residues are present – is it carbon or oil, and also we have to understand, that there could be also other causes for uneven running!
+But we have to understand, what kind of residues are present – is it carbon or oil, and also we have to understand, that there could be also other causes of uneven running!

 As mentioned here, uneven running can have around 20 different causes, and you have to have significant experience and tools to detect them.